4ravind-b/4ravind-b/README.md

 ---

 ## 📚 Currently Learning

-- CUDA programming (because my GPU was getting bored)
 - TensorFlow/Keras stuff and pretending to understand it
 - How to write documentation without crying
-- How *not* to burn toast at 2 AM 🔥🍞
+- Mastering the art of accidentally DDoS’ing your own Wi-Fi at 2 AM 🌐💥
 - Cybersecurity fun things that make me feel like a hacker (without going to jail)

 ---